SergeoLacruz/inventree-zebra-plugin/README.md

 in the label section.
 These values have to fit the label size that is in the printer.
 See the example templates for details on template definition.

-## Multi printer hack
+## Multi printer usage
 We have the requirement to print labels in different sizes.
 As we do not want to change the reel for each print we set up a second printer loaded with a different label size.
-InvenTree is not yet able to handle different printers.
-So I added a multi printer hack.
-You can define a key with an IP address in the label meta data:
+The plugin allows to add multiple printers controlled by the label template.
+Just define a key with an IP address in the label meta data:

 ```